TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Typo3ConfVars/BE.rst

       0:
          Default: Do not lock Backend User sessions to their IP address at all
       1:
-         Use the first block (16 bits) of the editors IPv6 address (e.g. "2001:") as part of the session locking of Backend Users
+         Use the first block (16 bits) of the editors IPv6 address (for example "2001:") as part of the session locking of Backend Users
       2:
-         Use the first two blocks (32 bits) of the editors IPv6 address (e.g. "2001:0db8") as part of the session locking of Backend Users
+         Use the first two blocks (32 bits) of the editors IPv6 address (for example "2001:0db8") as part of the session locking of Backend Users
       3:
-         Use the first three blocks (48 bits) of the editors IPv6 address (e.g. "2001:0db8:85a3") as part of the session locking of Backend Users
+         Use the first three blocks (48 bits) of the editors IPv6 address (for example "2001:0db8:85a3") as part of the session locking of Backend Users
       4:
-         Use the first four blocks (64 bits) of the editors IPv6 address (e.g. "2001:0db8:85a3:08d3") as part of the session locking of Backend Users
+         Use the first four blocks (64 bits) of the editors IPv6 address (for example "2001:0db8:85a3:08d3") as part of the session locking of Backend Users
       5:
-         Use the first five blocks (80 bits) of the editors IPv6 address (e.g. "2001:0db8:85a3:08d3:1319") as part of the session locking of Backend Users
+         Use the first five blocks (80 bits) of the editors IPv6 address (for example "2001:0db8:85a3:08d3:1319") as part of the session locking of Backend Users
       6:
-         Use the first six blocks (96 bits) of the editors IPv6 address (e.g. "2001:0db8:85a3:08d3:1319:8a2e") as part of the session locking of Backend Users
+         Use the first six blocks (96 bits) of the editors IPv6 address (for example "2001:0db8:85a3:08d3:1319:8a2e") as part of the session locking of Backend Users
       7:
-         Use the first seven blocks (112 bits) of the editors IPv6 address (e.g. "2001:0db8:85a3:08d3:1319:8a2e:0370") as part of the session locking of Backend Users
+         Use the first seven blocks (112 bits) of the editors IPv6 address (for example "2001:0db8:85a3:08d3:1319:8a2e:0370") as part of the session locking of Backend Users
       8:
-         Use the editors full IPv6 address (e.g. "2001:0db8:85a3:08d3:1319:8a2e:0370:7344") as part of the session locking of Backend Users (highest security)
+         Use the editors full IPv6 address (for example "2001:0db8:85a3:08d3:1319:8a2e:0370:7344") as part of the session locking of Backend Users (highest security)

    Session IPv6 locking for backend users.
-See <a href="#FE-lockIPv6">[FE][lockIPv6]</a> for details.
+See :ref:`[FE][lockIPv6]<typo3ConfVars_fe_lockIPv6>` for details.

 .. index::
    TYPO3_CONF_VARS BE; sessionTimeout